klosekk/web_scraping_r_course/README.md

 3) Consider scheduling your requests outside peak times (e.g. during the night)

 #### Packages
-The following packages are used: rvest, httr
+The following packages are used: rvest, httr, tidyverse, data.table